The Musical Memories of John Simkin

 I am also a great fan of the songwriting talents of Leonard Cohen.
 In 1971 he began a relationship with Jennifer Warnes.
 They used to appear on stage together.
 First as a back-up singer and then as a guest singer on Cohen's albums.
 In 1987 she issued the album of Cohen's songs, Famous Blue Raincoat.
 The album includes First We Take Manhattan, Bird on a Wire, Famous Blue Raincoat, Joan of Arc, Ain't No Cure for Love, Coming Back to You, Song of Bernadette, A Singer Must Die and Came So Far for Beauty.

-Other great records that I purchased in the 1960s and 1970s included Chuck Jackson (Any Day Now and I Keep Forgetting), Aretha Franklin (I Say a Little Prayer and I Never Loved a Man the Way I Love You), Randy Crawford (You Might Need Somebody, Everything Must Change and You Might Need Somebody), Lou Rawls (You'll Never Find Another Love Like Mine and Lady Love), Gladys Knight (Midnight Train to Georgia and You're the Best Thing That Ever Happened to Me), Nina Simone (Feeling Good and I Put a Spell on You), Dionne Warwick (Walk on By and Anyone Who Had A Heart), Donny Hathaway (A Song for You), Jerry Butler (He Will Break Your Heart and Make It Easy on Yourself), Arthur Alexander (Anna and You Better Move On), Stevie Wonder (Never Dreamed You'd Leave in Summer, All I Do and Living in the City), Syreeta Wright (With You I'm Born Again, I'm Goin' Left and Spinnin' and Spinnin') and Lou Johnson (There's Always Something There To Remind Me).
+Other great records that I purchased in my youth included Chuck Jackson (Any Day Now and I Keep Forgetting), Aretha Franklin (I Say a Little Prayer and I Never Loved a Man the Way I Love You), Randy Crawford (You Might Need Somebody, Everything Must Change and You Might Need Somebody), Lou Rawls (You'll Never Find Another Love Like Mine and Lady Love), Rose Royce (Love Don't Live Here Anymore and Is It Love You're After?), Gladys Knight (Midnight Train to Georgia and You're the Best Thing That Ever Happened to Me), Nina Simone (Feeling Good and I Put a Spell on You), Dionne Warwick (Walk on By and Anyone Who Had A Heart), Donny Hathaway (A Song for You), Jerry Butler (He Will Break Your Heart and Make It Easy on Yourself), Arthur Alexander (Anna and You Better Move On), Stevie Wonder (Never Dreamed You'd Leave in Summer, All I Do and Living in the City), Syreeta Wright (With You I'm Born Again, She's Leaving Home, Your Kiss is Sweet and Spinnin' and Spinnin') and Lou Johnson (There's Always Something There To Remind Me).

 I have always been interested in protest songs.
 Some of the best include Woody Guthrie (Tear the Fascists Down and This is Your Land), Bob Dylan (With God on My Side), Joan Baez (Joe Hill), Pete Seeger (Which Side Are You On?), Tom Paxton (What Did You Learn in School Today? and Lyndon Johnson Told the Nation), Country Joe McDonald (I-Feel-Like-I'm-Fixin'-To-Die Rag), Crosby, Stills, Nash & Young (Ohio 1970 Kent State University), Buffalo Springfield (For What It's Worth), Phil Ochs (There But For Fortune, I Ain't Marching Anymore, Crucifixion and Here's to the State of Misssippi), Gil Scott-Heron (The Revolution Will Not Be Televised), The Impressions (People Get Ready), Mahalia Jackson (We Shall Overcome), Marvin Gaye (What is Going On?), Sam Cooke (A Change Is Gonna Come), Lou Rawls (Let's Clean Up The Ghetto), Mcfadden & Whitehead (Aint No Stopping Us Now), Nina Simone (Mississippi Goddam), The Specials (Free Nelson Mandela), Billy Joel (We Didn't Start the Fire), Billy Bragg (Between the Wars and There Is Power In A Union), Robert Wyatt (Shipbuilding), Steve Earle (Jerusalem, and The Revolution Starts Now) and U2 (Sunday Bloody Sunday).

 My friend in the factory, Bob Clark, also introduced me the work of Dave Brubeck.
 As a young man I purchased Take Five (1959) and Unsquare Dance (1961).
 It was my younger brother, David Simkin, who first introduced me to avant garde jazz.
 I am afraid I found most of it too difficult.
 However, he did convert me to Miles Davis.
-This included his albums, Lift to the Scaffold (1957), Porgy and Bess (1958), Kind of Blue (1959) and Sketches of Spain (1960).
+This included his albums, Lift to the Scaffold (1958), Porgy & Bess (1958), Sketches of Spain (1959), In a Silent Way (1969) and Jack Johnson (1970).

 In the late 1960s Davis coming under the influence of rock music.
 In a Silent Way (1969) he recruited the guitarist, John Mclaughlin.
 Born in Doncaster his mother was a concert violinist.
 He received a classical training but as a teenager he moved to London and played with a series of Rhythm & Blues bands, including Alexis Korner, Georgie Fame, Graham Bond and Brian Auger.
 He also worked as a session musician and as a music teachers (one of his students was Jimmy Page.
 In 1969 he moved to the United States and began working with Miles Davis.